 People are considered recovered if their Corona illness occurred at least 28 days and not more than 3 months ago.
 Proof of an antibody test for convalescents is not sufficient.

 The recovered person must have proof with them.
-This can be a positive PCR test (also at least 28, max 3 months old) or a medical or official certificate based on an infection that has been passed by means of PCR.
+This can be a positive PCR test (also at least 28, max 3 months old) or a medical or official certificate that is based on an infection that has been passed through by means of PCR.

 The Health Department sends a certificate to all recovered persons reported in the Jena statistics, which can be used as proof.